 According to the United States Census Bureau, Harris County is the third most populous county in the Country.
-Houston, Texas ("Houston"), located in Harris County, is home to sports organizations from the NFL - Houston Texans, Major League Baseball ("MLB") - Houston Astros, National Basketball Association ("NBA") - Houston Rockets, Major League Soccer ("MLS") - Houston Dynamo, National Women's Soccer League ("NWSL") - Houston Dash, and a founding member of Major League Rugby ("MLR") - Houston Sabercats.
+Houston, Texas ("Houston"), located in Harris County, is home to sports organizations from the NFL - Houston Texans, Major League Baseball ("MLB") - the 2022 World Champion Houston Astros, National Basketball Association ("NBA") - Houston Rockets, Major League Soccer ("MLS") - Houston Dynamo, National Women's Soccer League ("NWSL") - Houston Dash, and a founding member of Major League Rugby ("MLR") - Houston Sabercats.
+In addition, Houston also is the home to both USFL and XFL football teams.
 Each of these organizations is located in its own facility that not only allows for highly competitive sporting events but also provides venues for concerts and other entertainment.
 These facilities have resulted in the revitalization of surrounding neighborhoods within the Houston area.
 In addition, attendance at these events helps boost local sales, hotel occupancy, mixed beverage, and automobile rental taxes that in turn benefit the Houston economy.
 There are two major tenants at NRG Park, the NFL Houston Texans and the Houston Livestock Show & Rodeo.
 The Houston Texans rank 11th overall in team value of the 32 teams in the NFL according to "Forbes Magazine."
-The 2021 team value is estimated as \$3.7 billion.
+The 2022 team value is estimated \$4.7 billion.
+The Houston Texans, through their Foundation, has raised over \$41 million in their efforts to give back to the community.
+They support several nonprofit and educational programs throughout the Houston area.
 The Houston Livestock Show & Rodeo, a Houston favorite, supports youth, education, and agriculture practices.
+The 2022 Show had paid concert attendance of 1.3 million patrons, paid contestants over \$2 million and committed \$22 million to the youth of Texas.

 Houston has a versatile infrastructure that supports a growing economy.
-The Port of Houston is a key component in the development of Houston's center of international trade.
-Over 1.3 million jobs in Texas and 20% of the Texas gross domestic product are attributed to the Port of Houston.
+The Port of Houston operates the 52 mile Houston Ship Channel, one of the world's busiest waterways.
+Over 1.5 million jobs in Texas and 18.6% of the Texas gross domestic product are attributed to the Port of Houston.
 The Houston Airports form one of North America's largest systems.
 Three airports, George Bush Intercontinental Airport, Hobby Airport, and Ellington Airport serving over 60 million passengers on an annual basis, contribute over \$36 billion annually to the local economy and over 190,000 jobs.
-Ellington Airport is home to Houston's Spaceport and supports activities of the U.S. Military and NASA.
-December 2021 marked the groundbreaking for their 120,000 square foot campus.
+Ellington Airport is home to Houston's Spaceport, the nation's 10th licensed commercial spaceport and supports activities of the U.S. Military and NASA.
 The Texas Medical Center, the largest medical complex in the world, is located in Houston.
 It is the home of the world's largest children's hospital, Texas Children's Hospital, and the world's largest cancer hospital, MD Anderson.
 It sees over 10 million patients per year and supports over 106,000 employees.
 In addition, the Texas Medical Center is the 8th largest business district in the United States.

 NRG Park is a proud contributor to the many Houston cultural offerings with varied offerings all year long.
-From sports to rodeo to shopping to concerts and everything in between, there is something for everyone.
+From sports to rodeo to shopping to concerts and everything in between, there is something for everyone at NRG Park.